Table of Contents

 General criteria to be able to become an International English teacher and teach abroad (including teaching English in Japan):

-- Have a bachelor’s degree in any subject, preferably English, Applied Linguistics or TESOL
+- Have a bachelor’s degree in any subject, preferably English, Applied

 - Have a TEFL (Teaching English as a Foreign Language) certification